 - You will need to have tried this method of contraception for at-least 6 months

 - We can remove and insert a new Nexplanon when it is due, in the same appointment

-- We do not send reminders for the renewal of Implants, however the Nexplanon website does offer an email reminder service which you can sign up to by clicking the link below.
+- We do not send reminders for the renewal of Implants, however the Nexplanon website does offer an email reminder service

 If you are interested in starting Contraceptive Injections then your initial appointment will need to be with a Doctor to discuss and give the first injection.

 Your first injection appointment will need to be within the first 5 days of your menstrual cycle or when you are absolutely sure you are not pregnant.
 Following appointments can then be booked in with a Practice Nurse.
 These injections are given 12 weeks apart.

 Update Sayana Press

 We are increasingly using Sayana Press instead of Depo Provera.
 Please have a look at this website for more details.